Ukulele World is reader supported. If you purchase using a link on this site, we may get an affiliate commission. There’s no extra cost to you.

 But all the choices available might seem overwhelming, and that’s why I’ve created this list of the best baritone ukuleles you’ll find on the market.

-The 7 Best Baritone Ukuleles for 2020
+The 7 Best Baritone Ukuleles

 1. Cordoba 20BM Baritone Ukulele

 Solid mahogany covers Cordoba 20BM’s top, back, and sides.
 The wood is not laminated, which means that it will deliver full sound and excellent resonance.

 It also gives the ukulele stronger durability, and with time, the sound of the ukulele will get more nuanced.